rlabausa/quote-shufl/README.md

 # quote-shufl
-This is a simple project to help familiarize myself with PostgreSQL as a RDBMS and marks my entry point to the world of Databases.
-The core function of this program is to pull a random quote stored in a DB and display it to the currently logged in user.
+This is a simple project to mark my entry into the Database world and to help familiarize myself with PostgreSQL as a RDBMS.
+At the basic level, this program pulls a random quote stored in a DB and displays it to the currently logged in user.

 ## Project Versions
 - [x] v1: basic command-line application